Research Areas

 Essay Collection

 A collection of essays solely focused on the repertoire performed by the student throughout their DMA recital performances.
-These essays should address major performance based topics including: programming approaches, repertoire context, interpretation methodologies which directly correlates to the works presented by the candidate in their recital and/or recording project.
-An extended written essay on the student’s lecture-recital should also be included.
-This paper should be an in depth realization of the student’s research with accompanying illustrations and examples.
-The entire collection should be presented as a single body of work with a well-structured, consistent format.
+These essays should address major performance-based topics, including: programming approaches, repertoire context, and/or interpretation methodologies which directly correlate to the works presented by the candidate in their recital and/or recording project.
+An extended written essay on the student’s lecture-recital may also be included.
+This paper should be an in-depth realization of the student’s research with accompanying illustrations and examples.
+The entire collection should be presented as a single body of work with a clearly structured, consistent format.

 Performance Study Score